-We have also made progress in increasing the number of Americans with health insurance, thanks to the
+We have also made progress in increasing the number

-Affordable Care Act and the states' option under the law to use federal dollars available to them to expand Medicaid coverage to low-income adults.
+of Americans with health insurance, thanks to the Affordable Care Act and the states' option under the law to use federal dollars available to them to expand Medicaid coverage to low-income adults.
 In 2016, the nationwide uninsured rate stood at 8.8 percent, down from 9.1 percent in 2015.
-In Ohio, which expanded Medicaid coverage, 5.6 percent of people are uninsured, down 5.4 percentage points from 2013.2
+Wisconsin covers adults up to 100 percent of the federal poverty level in Medicaid, though this is less than the ACA expansion.
+In our state, 5.3 percent of people are uninsured, a drop of 3.9 percentage points from 2013, when many of the ACA provisions took effect.2

 The number of American households that are food insecure has continued a downward trend.
 While 12.3 percent of American households weren't always able to provide enough food for all family members in 2016, that number is down from 14.0 percent in 2014 and down from a high of 14.9 percent in 2011.
 However, the proportion of Americans struggling with food insecurity is still higher than the pre-recession level of 11.1 percent.3 Low-income families (with incomes below 185 percent of the poverty line) were far more likely to be food insecure (31.6 percent).
-In Ohio, 14.8 percent of households were food insecure between 2014 and 2016, on average.
-This is roughly the same as 2011-2013 averages, but it is higher than 2004-2006 averages.
+In Wisconsin, 10.7 percent of households were food insecure between 2014 and 2016, on average.
+This is roughly the same as 2011-2013, but higher than 2004-2006 averages.